-AIAAIC is an independent, non-partisan, public interest initiative that examines and makes the case for real AI, algorithmic, and automation transparency and openness.
+AIAAIC is an independent, non-partisan, grassroots public interest initiative that examines and makes the case for real AI, algorithmic and automation transparency, openness and accountability.
 More

 IEEE Spectrum logo